 Here are some tips on communicating in a healthy way.

 What to say and what not to say to a loved one who is addicted

 No one automatically knows how to talk to someone living with an active addiction.
 You want to help, but you don’t know what to say to an addict.
 Why do they refuse to listen?
 You may even believe that – if they loved you– they’d quit taking drugs.

-To better communicate with a loved one struggling with addiction, you have to re-learn communication skills.
+To better communicate with a loved one struggling with addiction and it’s stages of recovery, you have to re-learn communication skills.
 An essential part of this process includes learning what not to say.

 Here are the five things you should not say to someone with drug addiction and what you can choose to say instead:

 “I never expected you to fall into addiction.
 You’re smarter than that.”

 Like any other disease, many factors lead to drug addiction, and it can happen to practically anyone.
 The stigma associated with drug addiction and then with rehab is the primary reason why it becomes so difficult for someone to address their substance use, seek treatment, and talk about it.

 Instead of making them feel bad about their situation, validate the problematic experience your loved one is facing with phrases like, “There is nothing shameful about what you’re going through” and “I’m here to support you.”
 Your loved ones don’t need someone to remind them of their past mistakes that led to this situation, but it’s helpful to instill hope for a better future for them.

 “Why can’t you just stop doing drugs once and for all?”